 # # # PIANTA SPECIALE # # # (Esemplare selezionato)

 diametro cm.
-4, h. cm.
-8, forma classica innestata su opuntia compressa.
+4, alt. cm.
+8, forma classica innestata su Opuntia compressa.

 Family: Cactaceae (Cactus Family)